protomaps/docs/basemaps/localization.md

 | Urdu | اردو | `name:ur` | `Arabic` |
 | Vietnamese | Tiếng Việt | `name:vi` | `Latin` |

-NOTE: `Mixed-Japanese` is a custom `pmap:script` value used for labels that contain Hiragana or Katakana mixed with a second or third script.
+NOTE: `Mixed-Japanese` is a custom `script` value used for labels that contain Hiragana or Katakana mixed with a second or third script.
 In Japanese, these two scripts often appear in combination with others.

-NOTE 2 : Values in `pmap:script*` follow the [Unicode Standard Annex #24: Script Names](https://www.unicode.org/reports/tr24/).
+NOTE 2 : Values in `script*` follow the [Unicode Standard Annex #24: Script Names](https://www.unicode.org/reports/tr24/).

 ## Styling